opensearch-project/opensearch-ruby/README.md

 # If you want to use authentication credentials
-client = OpenSearch::Client.new url: 'https://admin:admin@localhost:9200', log: true
+client = OpenSearch::Client.new(
+  host: 'https://admin:admin@localhost:9200',    # For testing only.
+Don't store credentials in code.
+  transport_options: { ssl: { verify: false } }  # For testing only.
+Use certificate for validation.
+)

 # If you don't want to use authentication credentials
 #client = OpenSearch::Client.new url: 'http://localhost:9200', log: true